-- 70. To encourage greater provision of Level 4 and 5 qualifications, we are introducing a new allocation totalling £8 million in 2022-23.
-This allocation will be allocated by formula to providers with eligible learners on courses leading to Level 4 and 5 qualifications in 2022-23.
-This does not include those students aiming for credit at Level 4 or 5, but without the stated aim of a Level 4 or 5 qualification. - 71.
-Funding will be provided at a uniform rate, reflecting the numbers of students in all years of study on courses leading to a qualification at Level 4 or Level 5.
-The grant rate and allocations will be announced in February 2023 following the sign-off of providers' HESES22 data.
+- 76. This allocation is designed to encourage greater provision of Level 4 and 5 qualifications.
+It is designed to encourage and support growth of new provision in the sector.
+We are allocating £16 million for 2023-24; this will be allocated by formula to providers with eligible learners on courses leading to Level 4 and 5 qualifications in 2023-24.
+This does not include those students aiming for credit at Level 4 or 5, but without the stated aim of a Level 4 or 5 qualification. - 77.
+Funding will be allocated pro rata to the number of students in all years of study on courses leading to a qualification at Level 4 or Level 5.
+We will also be providing a higher rate of funding for any students within this population who are identified as taking Higher Technical Qualification (HTQ) courses.
+The grant rates and allocations will be announced in March 2024 following the sign-off of providers' HESES23 data.